 On the other hand, if you are a casual user who only needs a chainsaw for occasional use, porting a chainsaw may not be worth the cost and effort.

-How to Port a Chainsaw
+How To Port and Polish a Chainsaw

 Porting a chainsaw involves modifying the intake and exhaust ports of the engine to increase its performance.